MileHacker Logo

 Seasonal Activities

-Weihai's travel seasons also have an impact on crowd levels and pricing.
+Weihai's travel seasons additionally have an impact on crowd levels and pricing.
 High season happens during July and August, when the warm weather attracts both domestic and international visitors to the beaches.
 While this time has the best conditions for water activities, expect larger throngs of people and steeper prices for accommodations and flights.
 The high humidity and typhoon risk are also considerations.

 Shoulder Season Perks

 Shoulder season, covering May to June and September to October, has a balance.
-The weather is pleasant, the crowds are fewer, and prices are moderate.
+The weather is pleasant, the visitor numbers are fewer, and prices are moderate.
 This period is superb for sightseeing, hiking, and exploring cultural sites without the summer heat or winter chill.
 May and June might experience some rain, and October can start to feel cool, so pack layers.
 Many consider autumn the ideal time for a comprehensive Weihai visit, blending comfortable temperatures with reduced tourist traffic.

 Activities by Season